Crash on OB Kennedy snarls traffic on IB Dan Ryan

 A black car sustained damage in the crash.
 Emergency crews blocked the two left lanes, so traffic from the inbound Dan Ryan was only able to get by in the right lane.

 Authorities have not released details about any injuries.
-It is unclear how long it will take to clear the crash.
+The scene was expected to be clear by 9 a.m.